 Since the air handlers are designed for the general duty air filters, placing a more restrictive, yet more effective air filter media, in the returns will reduce the fan power and pull less air through your HVAC system that could significantly affect the performance of your HVAC system.
 Therefore, you need to talk to your contractor prior to putting in your HVAC unit if you want to incorporate a more effective air filter system.

 Usually the HVAC contractor will caution you about putting the more restrictive filters in your system and suggest a main air filter unit ( either electronic or media filter ) at the inlet to the air handler itself.
 This can be difficult and often creates installation issues and accessibility to the unit for servicing.

 Pure Air Systems has been making HEPA based, fan powered air filtration systems since 1985 and has developed a method of attaching one of their HEPA Shield units in a partial by-pass installation that allows the filter to pull anywhere from 600 CFM to 2000 CFM of air through the air filter and then putting back into the HVAC unit.
 By pulling only a portion of the air the HEPA Shield unit can clean all the air in the house from 24 to 48 times a day depending upon the frequency of operation of the HVAC unit.
 And, you can still place the general duty filters in the air returns.

-For more information on carbon for odor removal please go to our website at: http://www.pureairsystems.com or call us on our toll-free number at: 800-869-8025.
+For more information on the complete line of HEPA filters please go to our website at: http://www.pureairsystems.com or call us on our toll-free number at: 800-869-8025.